cnorick/curse-of-strahd-notes/Misc/Dinner with Strahd.md

 - Strahd discusses his goals (TODO:)

+>I must admit, there is one other point of business for which I brought you here.
+There an infamous assassin named Rudolph van Richten with a genocidal hatred for the Vistani who has come to Barovia.
+This van Richten seeks to slay me for acting as protector for the Vistani’s.
+Van Richten may appear to be an old man, but he is a dangerous, wiley, paranoid individual with a lifetime’s experience in death and a vast collection of lies and cover stories at his disposal.
+If you are able to apprehend him—alive—and return him to Castle Ravenloft, I promise you each a treasure from my vault.

 - At this point, there can be a bunch of side conversations
 >Please, eat, be merry.
 Conversate with one another